-40. When do the department head and the dean need to consult with their committees?
-Can the department head, dean, or the committees redo their letters as a result of this consultation?
+49. When does a consultation occur?
+Can the academic unit head, dean, or the committees redo their letters as a result of this consultation?

 All reviewing agents, administrators, or committees must consult with the unit that made the prior recommendation if they seek clarification or if they render a contrary recommendation or decision.
 They must call for that consultation only after they have received the review letters from the previous reviewers, but before they write their own, and those letters cannot be changed as a result of the consultation.
-The purpose of the review is to insure that the current reviewer fully understands the reasons that the previous one used to reach a decision that may be divergent before rendering final judgment, but there is no opportunity for the current reviewer to influence or pressure the previous one into changing the already considered and written recommendation.
+The purpose of the review is to ensure that the current reviewer fully understands the reasons that the previous one used to reach a decision that may be divergent before rendering final judgment, but there is no opportunity for the current reviewer to influence or pressure the previous one into changing the already considered and written recommendation.
 In addition, for candidates holding joint appointments, prior to writing the evaluative letter, the dean of the primary college must consult with the dean of the secondary college.
-(Page 22, V.H.3.)
+The consultation should be documented in the letter along with a brief summary of the issues discussed.
+(Pages 21-22, V.G.3.)